Into the Shadow: What you need to know about the total solar eclipse that’s coming to North America

 A Star Revealed

-Because the moon is just large enough to block the sun but not larger, a total eclipse offers a rare chance to see the sun’s hot-but-tenuous outer atmosphere, called the corona, where high-energy particles, guided by the sun’s powerful magnetic field, peel off into space.
+Because the moon is just large enough to cover the sun but not larger, a total eclipse offers a rare chance to see the sun’s hot-but-tenuous outer atmosphere, called the corona, where high-energy particles, guided by the sun’s powerful magnetic field, peel off into space.
 Closer in is the chromosphere, a ruby-red layer of hot gas that lies directly above the sun’s roiling surface.
 Less predictable but more dramatic are solar prominences, towering spires and loops of hot gas that sometimes reach upward from the fiery maelstrom below and can be spotted hanging from the edge of the sun as though in suspended animation.

 Day to day, these phenomenon are hiding in plain sight, concealed by the sun’s blinding glare and the brilliant blue sky.
 Only during a total eclipse is the sun’s true character as a dynamic star so exquisitely revealed.